MiraldiLab/maxATAC/docs/readme/benchmark.md

 ### `--gold_standard`

 The input gold standard bigwig file.
-This file needs to be a binary signal track that has 1 in the positions that are true and 0 if no ChIP-seq peak found.
+This file needs to be a binary signal track that has 1 corresponding to TFBS (e.g., from ChIP-seq) and 0 in positions with no TFBS.

 ### `--prefix`